msamia/rrhh/README.md

 requests (for instance by stopping `servicio-empleado`) and then send a `GET`

 request to `http://localhost:8095/actuator/circuitbreakers/crearEmpleadoCB?includeState=true`.
+If the endpoint returns *405 Method Not Allowed*, ensure that the `management.endpoint.circuitbreakers.enabled` property is set to `true` in `servicio-orquestador/src/main/resources/application.properties` so the actuator endpoint is available.

 The `Estado Circuit Breaker crearEmpleadoCB` request in the Postman collection expects the breaker state to be `OPEN`.